dtrup00/dtrup00/README.md

 <h1 align="center">Hi 👋, I'm Rupam</h1>
-<h3> A passionate backend developer from India </h3>
+<h3 align = "center"> A passionate backend developer from India </h3>
-<h3> 👩🏻‍💻 Pronouns: He/Him </h3>
+👩🏻‍💻 Pronouns: He/Him
-<h3> 💼 I have previously worked as a Software Development Engineer at BookMyShow, and as a Full-Stack Engineer Intern at HighRadius. </h3>
+💼 I have previously worked as a Software Development Engineer at BookMyShow, and as a Full-Stack Engineer Intern at HighRadius.
-<h3> 🧭 I love exploring and working at the backend. </h3>
+🧭 I love exploring and working at the backend.
-<h3> 👩🏻‍💻 I am a driven coder with a passion for crafting efficient solutions and solving complex problems. </h3>
+👩🏻‍💻 I am a driven coder with a passion for crafting efficient solutions and solving complex problems.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=dtrup00&label=Profile%20views&color=0e75b6&style=flat" alt="dtrup00" /> </p>